JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-06-14-flutter-canvas-i-wrap-fab-in-custom-progress-loader.md

 * First half of the arc animation, the head of the arc grows.
 * Second half of the arc animation, the tail of the arc shrinks.
 * There's a global rotation animation that makes the whole arc rotate.
-* This one is hard to notice, but there's also some subtle progress factor.
+* There's also an overall stepped factor.

 So we'll essentially create one `Tween` for each one of those.